Endometriosis

 Treatment for endometriosis that's around or inside the bowel may involve removing a section of bowel.

-Endometriosis UK has more information about endometriosis and the bladder and endometriosis and the bowel.
+Endometriosis Cymru and Endometriosis UK have more information about endometriosis and the bladder and endometriosis and the bowel.

 The information on this page has been adapted by NHS Wales from original content supplied by NHS UK NHS website nhs.uk